comprobo25/comprobo25.github.io/in-class/day15.md

 ## Keypoints, Descriptors, and Keypoint Matching
-Use this link access the [slides for today on keypoints and descriptors](https://docs.google.com/presentation/d/1s0RBcPkNVilFvJ-kNjx9kvbEtTkonfxrG7mqxaxuzok/edit?usp=sharing).

-We have included three scripts to help you get a better sense of how these things work in practice.
-Try running the following demos (make sure you have pulled from upstream first).

-### Getting the Code
+These [slides on keypoints and descriptors](https://docs.google.com/presentation/d/1W5qOiU6j7BKMcFe0sz1O4hAH28Mn_Gop9aNaXafDN2g/edit?usp=sharing) provide a detailed look at this topic.
+As many projects in the class will likely build on the notion of keypoints/descriptors, we highly recommend using this as a resource to learn more!

-The code for today is located in the [``class_activities_and_resources`` repository](https://github.com/comprobo22/class_activities_and_resources).
-You can find it in the subdirectory ``keypoints_and_descriptors``.
+To get a brief impression of keypoints, descriptors, and matching, there is some demonstration code available in the [``class_activities_and_resources`` repository](https://github.com/comprobo24/class_activities_and_resources) under the subdirectory ``keypoints_and_descriptors``.
 Since this directory is not a ROS package, you do *NOT* need to worry about running ``colcon build``.
+Remember to pull from upstream!

 ### Keypoint-based Tracking